Zanatticus/High-Performance-Computing/Homework/HW2/Problem1/README.md

 ## Miscellaneous
-- The program was compiled and run using the following command within the makefile directory:
+- The program was compiled and run using the following command within the respective makefile directory for each implementation:
 ```make```